nextpointer/dsa-journey/Day03/info.md

 * Write a program to cyclically rotate an array by k times
 * Move all the negative elements to one side of the array
-* Find Largest sum contiguous Subarray
-* Minimise the maximum difference between heights
-* Minimum no. of Jumps to reach end of an array

 ## Code